liamgentile/GuessPaintingYear/README.md

 #### HomePage.vue

 The core component of the application.
-Contains the HTML and most of the styling for the site.
+It contains the HTML and most of the styling for the site.
 Also contains data elements, computed values, and the `submit()` method which makes the api call.
-The HomePage component is included in App.vue, the base component in order to be displayed.
+The HomePage component is included in App.vue, the base component, in order to be displayed.

 #### mixins/ids.js